-When buying new sunglasses, people commonly ask the same question: Do I really need polarized lenses?
-As they should.
-After all, polarization is far from a small investment.
-For example, a classic pair of Wayfarers with polarized lenses ($203) lists over 30 percent more than the non-polarized version ($153).
+When buying new sunglasses, you may ask: Do I really need polarized lenses?
+As you should!
+Polarization isn't free.
+A classic pair of Wayfarers with polarized lenses ($203) lists over 30 percent more than the non-polarized version ($153).
 “The lenses look the same when you see them, but there are physical layers, not just coating layers, in these lenses that take a lot more time to make,” said Dave Barton, the founder of premium eyewear brand David Kind.

-Polarized lenses have an immediate effect on vision, reducing glare off of flat surfaces.
-The quality of material and method of manufacturing greatly affects both the price point and the optics.
+Polarized lenses immediately affect vision, reducing glare off of flat surfaces.
+But The quality of the material and method of manufacturing greatly affects both the price point and the optics.
 “A polarized lens in a $10 pair of glasses is going to have some of the properties of a polarized lens in a $500 pair of glasses,” Barton said.
 “But, you’re getting 30 percent more effectiveness and quality, and maybe 50 to 80 percent more durability when you start going up.”

 There are many manufacturers making medium and low-end polarized lenses, but the highest quality glass comes from just a few factories across the world, including Barberini in Italy and Nakanishi in Japan.
 “When you’re sourcing your lenses, it makes a difference to a point what you’re picking,” Barton said.

 To better understand how polarized lenses work, the range of available options and who benefits the most from polarization, we talked to few independent eyewear experts.

 Dave Barton, David Kind: Before starting David Kind, Barton ran product, first at Spy Optic, and then at Oliver Peoples, spending much of his time traveling between factories in Italy, Japan and Germany.
 Barton’s tenure at Oliver Peoples started just after the brand was acquired by Oakley.